chrisman/meanest-tea/doc/specs.md

 * User can choose Quantity via drop down number list
 * User can use Add to bag button to add tea to bag
 * New items added to bag default to qty of 1, if no qty is selected
+* The user can use Checkout button to go to checkout page